How To Stop Caring About What Others Think Now

 • Have you heard similar things before?

-• Does this information reveal a pattern of your behavior (good or bad)?
+• Does this information reveal a pattern of your behaviour (good or bad)?

-The most valuable opinions for you are from someone who has known you for a long time.
+The most valuable opinions are from someone who knows you well.

 Even if they are unpleasant to hear, these conversations are based on knowledge and rely upon evidence rather than irony and anecdote.

-Someone who knows you well can enlighten you on the results of your periodic behavior.
+Someone who knows you well can tell you the truth about your toxic behaviour.

 5. Objectivity (why it was said)